oroinc/documentation/user_guide_business_intelligence/reports/bi_reports_examples.rst

 5. Click |IcEdit| to update the column and change the function for the **Budget amount** to *Count*.

    .. image:: /user_guide/img/business_intelligence/reports_examples_3.png
-      :alt: Update the column and change the function for the budget amount to count by clicking on it
+      :alt: Updating the buget amount in the report

 6. Click **Save**.
 The report data changes: